-The Promoting Informed Decisions about Cancer Screening in Older Adults (PRIMED Study) is a research study being done by Drs.
+The Promoting Informed Decisions about Cancer Screening in Older Adults (PRIMED Study) is a research study done by Drs.
 Karen Sepucha and Leigh Simmons with a team at Massachusetts General Hospital in collaboration with Drs.
 Kathleen Fairfield and Neil Korsen with a team at Maine Medical Center.

 The purpose of the study is to learn more about how doctors and patients talk about colon cancer screening (for example, a colonoscopy, stool test, or no further testing options, etc.).